Dr Joslin McKinney

 I am the lead author of The Cambridge Introduction to Scenography, (Cambridge University Press, 2009) and the author of chapters and articles on spectacle, phenomenology,the materiality of scenography and scenographic research methods which have contributed to the emerging field of scenography internationally.
 I am the co-editor of Scenography Expanded: An Introduction to Contemporary Performance Design (Bloomsbury Methuen, 2017).
 With Scott Palmer (University of Leeds) and Stephen Di Benedetto (University of Miami) I am co-editor of the Performance + Design book series for Bloomsbury Methuen.

-I was co-convenor of the Scenography working group for the Theatre and Performance Research Association 2005 -2008, and I am currently the UK representative for the Research Commission for the Organisation Internationale des Scenografes, Techniciens et Architectes de Theatre (OISTAT).
+I was co-convenor of the Scenography working group for the Theatre and Performance Research Association (TaPRA) 2005-2008, and I am currently the UK representative for the Research Commission for the Organisation Internationale des Scenografes, Techniciens et Architectes de Theatre (OISTAT).
 With Mick Wallis I was co-director of the Performance Studies international 2012 conference which attracted over 550 delegates to the University of Leeds.
-Mick and I also led the development of a new festival of international performance, Ludus Festival Leeds, 25 June - 1 July 2012, by bringing together key cultural providers in the city to produce 21 events aimed at a wide range of Leeds audiences.
+Mick and I also led the development of a new festival of international performance, Ludus Festival Leeds, 25 June-1 July 2012, by bringing together key cultural providers in the city to produce 21 events aimed at a wide range of Leeds audiences.
 In June 2015 I was appointed to chair the international jury for the Prague Quadrennial of Performance Design and Space.
 I am a member of the Arts and Humanities Research Council (ARHC) peer-review college.